-Patenting has it is own reasons too.
+Patenting has its own reasons too.
 Not all inventions are patentable.
-We know that there are other forms of intellectual property rights which protect, which protect ideas and expressions of ideas.
-And not all inventions need patterns as well.
-Because they could be inventions which could be protected by other means of rights, or they could be inventions which need not be patented at all.
+We know that there are other forms of intellectual property rights, which protect, which protect ideas and expressions of ideas.
+And not all inventions need patents as well, because they could be inventions which could be protected by other means of rights or they could be inventions which need not be patented at all.
+So, small improvements or small changes which do not merit a patent grant need not be patented.
+So, not all inventions are patentable and not all inventions need patents.

-So, small improvements or small changes, which do not merit a patent grant need not be patented.
-So, not all inventions are patentable, and not all inventions need patents.
-The utility or what we call the usefulness of an invention is a requirement, which is referred in the Indian patents act as capable of industrial application, that the invention should be capable of industrial application.
-By which we mean that an invention should be capable of masked protection.
-You should be able to make multiple copies of it.

-So, before you patent, you would see whether there is a market for it; which means it patenting is a business proposition.
-There are upfront costs in patenting, which are sometimes substantial, and if you want to take the pattern to multiple jurisdictions; say, you want to file patents all over the world, cover the major jurisdictions, then it will be a expensive process to do.
+The utility or what we call the usefulness of an invention is a requirement which is referred in the Indian patents act as capable of industrial application that the invention should be capable of industrial application.
+By which we mean that an invention should be capable of mass protection, you should be able to make multiple copies of it.
+So, before you patent you would see whether there is a market for it, which means it patenting is a business proposition, there are upfront cost in patenting which are sometimes substantial.

-So, you or the inventor would normally look at the upfront cost, and the upfront cost is not just the filing cost, but it could also mean the cost that eventually pursue when a patent is granted.
-And the cost also it would if the cost will also include the upfront cost.

-The cost of getting the patent granted; that is the prosecution cost.
-And also, the cost of maintenance, because patterns need to be kept for a 20-year period renewal fee which falls every year needs to be paid too.
+And if you want to take the patent to multiple jurisdictions say you want to file patents all over the world, cover the major jurisdictions, then it will be a expensive process to do.
+So, you or the inventor would normally look at the upfront cost and the upfront cost is not just the filing cost, but it could also mean the cost that eventually pursue when a patent is granted.
+And the cost also it would if the cost will also include the upfront cost, the cost of getting the patent granted that is the prosecution cost and also the cost of maintenance because patents need to be kept for a 20 year period, renewal fee which falls every year needs to be paid too.
 So, patenting is something which you would do based on a cost benefit analysis.
 So, there is a cost benefit analysis you need to do before you decide whether something should be patented.